Best Company Cultures

 Company Cultures Vary

 From one company to another and even across different regions and functions, there can be a variety of workplace cultures.
 How would you define your predominant culture?
 More structured or fluid?
-Healthy or toxic?
+A healthy corporate culture or a toxic corporate culture?
 Risk averse or risk-taking?
-Collaborative or siloed?
+A collaborative culture or a siloed culture?
 Fact- or intuition-based?
 Internally or externally focused?
 There is no one single correct answer.

 Internal Company Cultural Focus